TDD-dw/TDDPokerHands/README.md

 # TDD Kata with Poker Hands in JavaScript

 ## Setup
+Please aim to do all of the setup before joining the session.
+This will allow us to minimize interruptions and focus on writing code.
+If you are stuck on something, reach out to the facilitators and we can help you offline.

+### Github repo access
+- [Set up SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for connecting to Github
+  - Verify it is working
+- Ask one of the owners of this repo to invite you as a contributor with push access
+  - Accept the invite

+### Install Mob.sh
 - [Mob](https://github.com/remotemobprogramming/mob)
   - run `curl -sL install.mob.sh | sudo sh`
   - alternatively you can run `brew install remotemobprogramming/brew/mob`